tomaszstrojny/comfi/README.md

 You can config almost everything in `commands_file` (default: `commands.json`) and `config.py`.

 #### How To
-Using Comfi you will be able to run for example:
+For now it is important to add directory you download comfi to your $PATH variable.
+After that it is able to run systemwide.

+Comfi is able to open apache22 main config file with your favourite editor.

+For example:

 `comfi apache22 config main`

-And depending on system you have installed it will run suitable command that is assigned to it in commands file.
+will run suitable command that is assigned to it in commands file depending on OS you are using.

 For FreeBSD 9.1 this will run: